dougrday/frontend-libraries/docs/findings.md

 Cons

 - ❌ New, with a smaller community
-- ❌ Has less maturity than other frameworks
+- ❌ Not as battle-tested as other frameworks

 ## Conclusion